 |

-I removed the motor guard and noticed the 5 wires were crushed...anybody that has E-Locker issues should
+I removed the motor guard and noticed the 5 wires were compressed...anybody that has E-Locker issues should

-remove this cover and see if these wires have rubbed thru causing a short.
+remove this cover and see if these wires have rubbed through, possibly causing a short.

 |